rkuma183/wilsonmar.github.io/_posts/2016-08-28-samsung-iot-cloud.md

     https://developer.artik.cloud/documentation/downloads/device-simulator.jar</a><br />
     into your Downloads folder.

-0. Open a new Terminal window, navigate to the Downloads folder to construct the command,
+0. Open a new Terminal window, navigate to the Downloads folder to construct the command:

    <tt><strong>
    cd ~/Downloads<br />